stevebrownlee/labs/collections/_packages/career-growth.md

 This program has an additional, powerful effect.
 It will develop the leadership capabilities of each learner by helping them devise strategies for conflict resolution, defining vision, mentoring, and thinking strategically.
 This will enable them to take on increasingly complex and strategic roles within the organization - from senior engineer, to staff engineer, and principal engineer.

 If that is the path you want to take, you must have solid technical leadership skills so that you can partner with personnel managers to keep teams producing and growing consistently.

+## Structure and Commitment

+Ascend cohorts will be comprised of either 3 or 4 technologists and your cohort's mentor.
+This is a very limited and intimate engagement that requires a total commitment from each member of the team.
+Each cohort will decide on the days and times of the sessions, and their frequency.
+People have families, travel plans, hobbies, and other interests that will dictate these factors.

+One cohort may be meeting two nights per week for 1-hour sessions.
+Another cohort may want to meet for 3 hours every Saturday.
+Your cohort will operate as a partnership and a peer support group, so ensuring that each member is in agreement about timing and cadence ensures accountability.

+Each cohort is designed to complete one tier of the program.
+Once a tier is complete, it is up to the cohort to continue together if everyone wants to take on the next tier, or to disband.

+## Pricing and Length

+Each tier's cost is $2500, with 25% due on acceptance and then 6 monthly payments of $312.50.

+Each tier will last approximately 6-8 months depending on the frequency of the cohort's sessions.
+If you are looking for a quick tutorial, look elsewhere.
+This program is based on science and these complex competencies take time, reflection, and practice to build.